-In any redevelopment of Mackay Park or the adjoining former Bowling Club site, the availability of overflow car parking for the Batemans Bay town centre will be considered, should this be determined to be appropriate following a broader integrated land use and transport study of the Batemans Bay town centre.
+In any redevelopment of Mackay Park or the adjoining former Bowling Club site, the availability of overflow car parking for the Batemans Bay town centre will be considered, should this be determined to be appropriate.
 Electric vehicle charging stations will also be considered for installation at Mackay Park.
 Car parking that is ancillary to a permissible use (including space for electric vehicle charging) is permissible under Eurobodalla Local Environmental Plan 2012.
 Single-storey car parks are also permissible without consent on a public reserve under State Environmental Planning Policy (Infrastructure) 20017.